Courland: Courland during and after World War II

 Courland remained part of the Latvian SSR within the Soviet Union following World War II.
-Courland was no longer an administrative unit under the Soviets but an early Liepāja Oblast, one of three oblasts in Latvia, roughly corresponded to Courland.
+Courland was no longer an administrative unit under the Soviets.
+Liepājas apgabals (1952-1953), one of three oblasts in Latvia, roughly corresponded to Courland.

 With the dissolution of the Soviet Union, Courland became part of independent Latvia once more and it remains so to this day.
 Although Courland is not an administrative entity today, the Courland (Kurzeme) Planning Region, with an area of 13596 km2 and a population of 301,621 in 2008, includes much of the traditional region.
 The remainder of Courland is part of the planning regions of Riga and Semigallia (Zemgale).